ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Introduction
 =============
-With Ansible integration, you can automate Infoblox Core Network Services for IP address management (IPAM), DNS and DHCP configuration.
+With Ansible integration, you can use Ansible playbooks to automate Infoblox Core Network Services for IP address management (IPAM), DNS, and inventory tracking.

+See the `Infoblox <https://www.infoblox.com/>`_ website for mor information on the Infoblox product.

 Prerequisites
 -------------
-Before using Ansible nios modules with Infoblox, you must install the ``infoblox-client`` on your Ansible control node:
+Before using Ansible ``nios`` modules with Infoblox, you must install the ``infoblox-client`` on your Ansible control node:

 .. code-block:: bash